mgreenig/IgCraft/README.md

 The output of CDR is a CSV file containing the wild-type sequence for each IMGT region and the generated sequences for the framework IMGT regions.

+By default, CDR grafting generates framework sequences conditional only on the input CDR sequences and structures.
+You can also condition on the structure of the framework regions by passing the argument `use_fwr_structure=true`.